corupta/jetson-containers-jp5/README.md

 * Successfully built triton 3.2, pytorch 2.7, so far.
 * Flashattention/flashinfer raised some issue: sm80 or higher required.
 Will investigate further..

+### Jetpack 5.1.5 (r35.6.1)
+Latest jetpack docker image from nvidia is 35.4.1, so we pull it update apt repo and upgrade to 35.6.1.
+You can either build it via `cd l4t-jetpack/r35.6.1 && ./build.sh` or use what I've uploaded to dockerhub, aka: `corupta/l4t-jetpack:r35.6.1`

 ### LMDeploy 0.8.0
 * Built it for Jetpack6 and tried it in Orin as well.
 Turbomind seemed to ran somewhat faster than pytorch backend.
 Turbomind seemed to ran much slower than MLC.
 * `CUDA_VERSION=12.2 PYTHON_VERSION=3.12 PYTORCH_VERSION=2.7 NUMPY_VERSION=1 CUDNN_VERSION=9.10 jetson-containers build lmdeploy:0.8.1`